strugee/strugee.github.com/src/blog/friendly-reminder-protect-yourself-while-protesting.md

 * Do not bring laptops or tablets - the 5th Amendment protections above [do _not_ necessarily apply][7] to these devices, so they can be seized and searched even without a warrant
 * [**Seriously do _not_ talk to the police**][4]
 * Use strong encryption for everything you do online
-* Don't post anything on social media about protest, including photos, checkins, and text, either during or after.
+* **Don't post anything on social media about the protest**, including photos, checkins, and text, either during or after.
 (Remember: the protest lasts one night, but [metadata][19] lasts forever.)
 * Under the First Amendment you have the right to film police officers but be _extremely_ careful because some police departments are extremely hostile towards this behavior anyway, to the point of physical violence.
 See [the ACLU's guide][9] for more information.

 ## What do do if you're stopped by the police

 If you're stopped by the police and they start questioning you, be polite but invoke the Fifth Amendment (i.e. refuse to talk to them).
 Ask if you're under arrest.
 If not, great!
 The police officer cannot legally detain you and you're free to go - do so calmly and silently.

-If you _are_ under arrest:
+If you _are_ under arrest, here are the things you should do right away:

+* **Say: "under what grounds am I under arrest?"** The officer is only allowed to arrest you if they believe you are about to commit or are in the act of committing a crime.
+(Remember, photographing officers is not a crime; if they say something about this, remind them that it's protected under the First Amendment.)
+* **Immediately ask for a laywer.** If you don't have one, the government [is required][17] to provide you with one.

+Then, keep these tips in mind:

 * Stay calm
 * Be polite
 * Don't run
+* Don't lie
 * Do not resist, argue, or be rude, _even if you are innocent_
-* Say: "under what grounds am I under arrest?"
-The officer is only allowed to arrest you if they believe you are about to commit or are in the act of committing a crime.
-(Remember, photographing officers is not a crime; if they say something about this, remind them that it's protected under the First Amendment.)
-* Immediately ask for a laywer.
-If you don't have one, the government [is required][17] to provide you with one.
-* No matter what the officer asks you or tells you, always say: "I invoke my right to remain silent."
-Do not answer any questions, no matter how innocuous.
+* No matter what the officer asks you or tells you, **always say: "I invoke my right to remain silent."** Do _not_ answer any questions, no matter how innocuous.
 * If you _do_ answer questions, you're allowed to stop at any time.
 But still don't do it in the first place.
 * Under some states, you can be compelled to give your name (but nothing else). **Before you leave your house, look up whether your state has this policy.**
 * If possible, write down the details of what's happened.